tqtensor/vision-parse/docs/model_config.md

 | OPENAI_TIMEOUT | Timeout for OpenAI requests (by default, it's set to 240.0) |
 | OPENAI_DEFAULT_HEADERS | Default headers for OpenAI requests (by default, it's set to None) |

+For model-specific parameters (like temperature, max_tokens, etc.), please refer to the [OpenAI Chat Completion API documentation](https://platform.openai.com/docs/api-reference/chat/create).
+You can pass model-specific parameters as additional kwargs to the `VisionParser` class.

 ### Azure OpenAI Client:

-Pass these configuration settings to `openai_config` parameter while initializing the VisionParser class.
+Pass the following configuration settings to `openai_config` parameter while initializing the VisionParser class.

 | **Custom Configuration** | **Description** |
 |:---------:|:-----------:|